 And of course, I’ve learned a ton since I started blogging, but I was awful with computers when I started blogging and my eyes still glaze over every time someone mentions HTML.
 It’s just not for me.

 And it didn’t take me years to learn enough to make a living at this.
-I reached full-time income with the blog within 12 months of starting it.
+I reached full-time income with the blog just 10 months after starting it.

 I still hate computers.